Promotion of the Humanities Teaching and Learning Resources and Curriculum Development

 Length and Time Phasing of Assistance

-Up to 36 months.
-Recipients will be paid on an advance basis, unless otherwise specified in the award, and payment will be made through electronic funds transfer.
-Advance payments must be limited to the immediate cash requirements of the recipient in carrying out the purpose of the approved program or project.
+Varies by program.
+See B2. in the relevent Notice of Funding Opportunity.
+NEH will pay recipients via electronic funds transfer on an advance basis, unless otherwise specified in the award.
+Advance payments must be limited to the recipient's immediate cash requirements in carrying out the purpose of the approved program or project.

 Who do I contact about this opportunity?